Skrillex: Personal life

 Moore dated English singer-songwriter Ellie Goulding throughout 2012.

 In a 2015 interview, Moore stated that although his parents practiced Scientology, he does not.
 He explained that music consumes most of the time he could theoretically devote to religion.
-His mother died in June 2015.

-In a series of tweets in January 2023, Skrillex shared his struggles with mental health, revealing the reason behind the cancellation of his appearances at Movement Detroit and Tampa's Sunset Music Festival. "[I have] had the toughest year of my life in 2022, as did so many others.
-I literally found myself with no drive and purpose for the first time in my life".
-He noted that his mother's passing in 2015 saw him turn to alcohol; "I drank the pain away and kept going", "2022 was sort of my tipping point".
+In a series of tweets in January 2023, Skrillex shared his struggles with mental health, revealing the reason behind the cancellation of his appearances at Movement Detroit and Tampa's Sunset Music Festival: "[I have] had the toughest year of my life in 2022, as did so many others.
+I literally found myself with no drive and purpose for the first time in my life."
+He noted that his mother's death in 2015 saw him turn to alcohol: "I drank the pain away and kept going"; "2022 was sort of my tipping point."